panndda/Nestle-Products-Sales-Analysis/README.md

-You have been employed as a Data Analyst in the Growth and Strategy Department of Nestle and asked to develop a product comparison dashboard to help the company take a decision on its expansion plans
+You have been employed as a Data Analyst in the Growth and Strategy Department of Nestle and asked to develop a product comparison dashboard to help the company take a decision on its expansion plans based on the randomly generated dataset provided

 # Conclusions and Recommendations